*Updated April 2021

 You can filter your workout options to the routines that don’t use equipment, if that’s what you’re looking for.

-There are many workouts to choose from where the instructors don’t use any equipment but there are also a lot of routines that utilize a variety of different exercise tools like dumbbells, a mat, a kettlebell and/or a small exercise step.
+There are many workouts to choose from where the instructors don’t use any equipment but there are also a lot of routines that utilize a variety of different exercise tools like dumbbells, a mat, or a kettlebell.

 If you have some dumbbells and a mat then you can do almost any of the routines in Daily Burn.